GENERAL TERMS OF BUSINESS

 The Firm is regulated by the Law Society of Scotland Atria One, 144 Morrison St, Edinburgh EH3 8EX.

-It would be helpful if you would indicate that you accept the terms and conditions by signing and returning the accompanying Mandate to Act.
+It would be helpful if you would indicate that you accept these terms of business by signing and returning the accompanying Mandate to Act.
 However, it is not essential that you do so; your continuing to instruct us will be deemed to be acceptance of these terms.